Homelessness in the United States: Other transitional housing interventions

 Studies have been conducted to demonstrate the ability of homeless people to receive and maintain houses and jobs when provided with adequate support.
-In LA's Homeless Opportunity Providing Employment (HOPE), for homeless adults with mental illness, individual characteristics in regards to specific mental illness or substance abuse struggles played little role in the systemic difference to the employment outcomes, however these factors including race and ethnicity did affect individual housing outcomes.
+In LA's Homeless Opportunity Providing Employment (HOPE), for homeless adults with mental illness, individual characteristics in regards to specific mental illness or substance abuse played little role in the systemic difference to the employment outcomes.
+However, these factors including race and ethnicity, affected individual housing outcomes.

 The provision of housing for homeless people reduces healthcare costs, inpatient hospitalizations, and emergency room costs.
 When provided with supportive housing, many homeless people are eligible for healthcare coverage.
-People with housing are less likely to need health services as a stable home provides protection from the elements, prevention from sicknesses, wounds and infections, and a generally safer environment than the streets.
+People with housing are less likely to need health services, as a stable home provides protection from the elements, prevention from sicknesses, wounds and infections, and a generally safer environment than the streets.
 This is what Rapid Rehousing programs (RRHP) support.
-Designed to aid families experiencing homelessness, RRHP provides access to private affordable housing markets for better transition back into stable housing.
-The three major parts necessary for such a programs success is: finding landlords and appropriate housing' providing move in assistance; providing case management and other support services to ensure the prolonged and eventual permanent rehousing success of each family.
+Designed to aid families experiencing homelessness, RRHP provides access to private affordable housing markets for a better transition back into stable housing.
+The three major parts necessary for the program's success are: finding landlords and appropriate housing, providing move-in assistance; providing case management and support services to ensure the prolonged and eventual permanent rehousing success of each family.

 In the early 2000s, the provision of housing for homeless persons was contingent on their treatment and abstinence from addictive substances.
-However, emerging Permanent supportive housing approaches reversed the requirements and provided homeless people housing without evidence of treatment for mental illness or substance abuse.
-These interventions are usually paired with case managers and with the inclusion of income assistance programs, there is a significant increase in number of days spent stably housed for participating individuals.
+However, emerging Permanent supportive housing approaches reversed the requirements, and provided homeless people housing without evidence of treatment for mental illness or substance abuse.
+These interventions are usually paired with case managers.
+With the inclusion of income assistance programs, there is a significant increase in number of days spent stably housed for participating individuals.

-Employment

-Many homeless people in the United States work, both part-time and full time.
-Employment opportunities can be useful in providing financial stability to homeless individuals, however estimates of unemployment within the homeless population range from 57% to 90%.
-Programs seeking to help homeless people find and maintain jobs usually focus on individual characteristics of homeless people as barriers (such as addiction and mental illness).
-However, research done shows that there is also a systemic factors that exclude homeless people from the work force, such as expectations, as well as the overall structure of the labor market.
-The rise of temporary employment in the modern labor market has made homeless people unable to secure stable employment and income to ensure their ability to afford and maintain a house.
+Other interventions include supportive services which come in various forms that can be done independently or paired with housing such as critical time intervention, housing vouchers, residential treatment, high-intensity case management, and combinations of the aforementioned.
+These have been found to be effective in reducing homelessness and, when paired with housing, increasing housing stability, especially any form of participation in case management is generally equally effective.

+Permanent supportive housing

+Permanent supportive housing (PSH) is an intervention that provides housing that does not limit residents' stays, along with supportive services that residents can opt into.
+PSH programs typically prioritize chronic homelessness, but can address other subpopulations of the homeless population.
+It is argued that PSH in particular will complement and alleviate the stress of the mainstream welfare system and short-term housing solutions such as shelters, while reducing costs in addressing homelessness.

+There is ongoing discourse on how to make PSH the most effective, these considerations include assessing the housing, the supportive services, and the intensity of the resources available.
+Assessing these factors has been challenging since these housing models are typically fragmented.
+The effectiveness of PSH programs is considered to be reliant on the quality and location of the housing.
+Some benefits found from PSH include eliminating numerous potential health risks through reducing environmental risks and external stressors.